Asian faiths try to save sacred swastika corrupted by Hitler

 The Rev. T.K.
 Nakagaki said he was shocked when he heard the swastika referred to as a “universal symbol of evil” at an interfaith conference.
 The New York-based Buddhist priest thinks of swastikas as synonymous with temples.

-In his 2018 book titled “The Buddhist Swastika and Hitler’s Cross: Rescuing a Symbol of Peace from the Forces of Hate,” Nakagaki posits that Hitler referred to it as the hooked cross or hakenkreuz.
+In his 2018 book titled “The Buddhist Swastika and Hitler’s Cross: Rescuing a Symbol of Peace from the Forces of Hate,” Nakagaki posits that Hitler referred to it as the hakenkreuz.

 The Coalition of Hindus of North America is among several faith groups leading the effort to differentiate the swastika from the hakenkreuz.
 They supported a new California law that criminalizes the public display of it, making an exception for the sacred swastika.

-Before WWII, the name “Swastika” was popular in North America, including for housing subdivisions in Miami and Denver, an upstate New York hamlet and a street name in Ontario.
-Some have been renamed while others continue to carry it.
+Before World War II, the name “Swastika” was popular in North America, including for housing subdivisions in Miami and Denver, an Upstate New York hamlet, and a street name in Ontario.
+Some have been renamed, while others continue to carry it.

 The Oregon Geographic Names Board will soon vote to rename Swastika Mountain in Umpqua National Forest.